Feederism (Feeding & Weight Gain)

 Overview

-Feederism is a sexual interest organised around feeding and, frequently, intentional weight gain.
+Feederism, also called a feeding fetish, is a sexual interest organised around feeding a partner and, frequently, around intentional weight gain.
 It typically pairs a "feeder" (sometimes "encourager"), who provides food and encouragement, with a "feedee" or "gainer," who eats and may pursue gaining.
 Arousal can stem from the act of feeding, the sensation of fullness, indulgence, visible body change, the eroticisation of size and softness, or the control exchanged between partners.
 This article traces the subculture's documented emergence, how it is typically expressed, its proposed psychology, and the health and consent considerations that responsible communities emphasise.

 History & origins

 Feederism is a modern subculture whose name and community identity emerged with networked communication rather than from clinical taxonomy.
-While fat admiration and the eroticisation of body size are documented across many cultures and eras, the specific feeder/feedee framework took shape through dedicated communities in the late twentieth century.
+Fat admiration and the eroticisation of body size are documented across many cultures and eras, but the specific feeder/feedee framework took shape through dedicated communities in the late twentieth century.

 From fat admiration to an online subculture